 So around the time I bought my soymilk maker, I decided to buy an inexpensive yogurt maker.
 While you can make yogurt in any container that you can keep warm, I’ve found that my drafty house isn’t the most reliable place to make yogurt.
 The Salton yogurt maker is just a simple device that keeps the yogurt at a stable temperature, and when the yogurt is finished incubating, the container goes right into the refrigerator.
 No more contributing to landfill waste with those plastic yogurt containers!
 If you make your soymilk at home, the cost of homemade yogurt is a fraction of the cost of Whole Soy, but even using packaged soymilk, you can save a lot by making your own.

 The one big difference between soy yogurt and dairy yogurt is that soy yogurt won’t get as thick as dairy unless you add something to it for thickening.
-For a while I was adding pectin to my yogurt, as instructed by Bryanna Clark Grogan’s excellent tutorial on soy yogurt.
+For a while I was adding pectin to my yogurt, as instructed by Bryanna Clark Grogan’s tutorial on soy yogurt (which is, unfortunately, no longer available online).
 I kept having uneven results, however; for some reason, my yogurt sometimes came out with lumps of pectin in it, but other times, it was fine.
 I finally decided to try using agar instead, and lately I’ve had more consistent results.
 I don’t use a lot of agar because I don’t want it to come out jelly-like; instead I use just enough to give it a slight thickness.
 It’s not as thick as dairy yogurt, but it’s thick enough for how I use it.

 The following instructions were written for using packaged soymilk.
 For best results, select a brand that is not fat-free.
 (I know, this is that last place you thought you’d hear that!)
 Different brands produce different results, so be prepared to do some experimenting to find out which brand works well for you.
 I’ve found that Soy Dream works better than any of the other brands I’ve tried and also makes a whiter yogurt.
 (Unfortunately, Soy Dream was unavailable when I was making the batch in the photos below; I’m using VitaSoy Complete, which my husband bought on clearance, and it’s off-off-white.
 Beware of letting spouses shop!)
 If you are using homemade or unsweetened soymilk, add 1 tablespoon of sugar to it–yogurt cultures need some sugar to feed upon.